AlessandroZanini/marmtouch/README.md

 marmtouch run [experiment] [params_path]
 ```

-The `marmtouch make-shortcut` utility can be used to make a desktop shortcut to easily launch on a touchscreen [under development]
+The `marmtouch launch` utility can be used to run tasks via a GUI that pulls config files from a defined directory.
+The `marmtouch preview-items` utility can be used to preview all items defined in a config file.
 The `marmtouch transfer-files` utility can be used to transfer the files to a server or external storage device

 ## Citing